Am0rphous/Awesome/Raspberry Pi.md

 - [MMM-CalendarExt2](https://github.com/MMM-CalendarExt2/MMM-CalendarExt2) - Whole new build-up for MMM-CalendarExt.
 - [MMM-CalendarWeek](https://github.com/heskja/MMM-CalendarWeek) - Alternative calendar module for MagicMirror.
 - [MMM-cryptocurrency](https://github.com/matteodanelli/MMM-cryptocurrency) -  A MagicMirror module for crypto currencies value.
+- [MMM-GoogleCast](https://github.com/ferferga/MMM-GoogleCast) - See what's playing in your Google Cast device inside your MagicMirror.
 - [MMM-Facial-Recognition](https://github.com/paviro/MMM-Facial-Recognition) - This an extension for the MagicMirror.
 It provides facial recognition and module swapping based on the current user.
 - [MMM-ImageSlideshow](https://github.com/AdamMoses-GitHub/MMM-ImageSlideshow) -  Displays images one-at-a-time from local folders.
 - [MMM-network-signal](https://github.com/PoOwAa/MMM-network-signal) -  Display a solid wifi logo as network signal for MagicMirror2.